kleph/dcos-docs/1.10/installing/cli-installer/index.md

 **Prerequisite:**

-*   The agent nodes must meet the hardware and software prerequisites.
+*   The agent nodes must meet the [system requirements][4].

 1. Update the `config.yaml` file with the additional agent nodes.
 For parameters descriptions and configuration examples, see the [documentation][2].
-2. Run the installation steps beginning with [installing the cluster][4] prerequisites:
+2. Use the installer to install the prerequisites:

     ```bash
     sudo bash dcos_generate_config.sh --install-prereqs